“Change is as inevitable as rain in the spring. Some of us just put on our raincoats and splash forward.” ~ Amy Bloom

 If any of the above resonates with you, give yourself the gift of quiet time to pause and reflect on what is happening.

-If you’d like to read more about the stages of change and transformation, check out The Art of Moving Forward.
+If you’d like to read more about the stages of change and transformation, visit The Art of Moving Forward.

 Photo by Sebastian Unrau on Unsplash